 The Pentagon’s massive civilian workforce will be hit hardest and fastest if potential across-the-board federal budget cuts take hold in January, a Washington-based budget analyst says.
 The Budget Control Act of 2011 set in motion a penalty called sequestration—which will reduce defense spending by $54.7 billion from the president’s fiscal 2013 budget request—unless lawmakers reach a deal on how to reduce the deficit.
 That is effectively a 10.3% reduction in investment and other ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Analyst Sees Pentagon Workforce Hit Hardest By Sequestration".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Analyst Sees Pentagon Workforce Hit Hardest By Sequestration".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.